ridingwolf/tostring-builder/README.md

 ### As an extension method

-This is also an extension method on `T`.
+There is also an extension method on `T`.
 Additionally, in all forms you can pass in the method used to concatenate the string.

 ```csharp
 namespace Example